ch920026/chenhsi-site/src/content/work/Alive.md

 ### Light Design

-This installation features three types of lights: single SMD LEDs, liquid LEDs, and strips.
+This installation features different types of lights.
 The central circular strip represents the sun, completing a rotation once a day with a gentle swaying motion.
 As the direction and color temperature of the light change throughout the day, it creates varying shadows on the trees and buildings in the cityscape.
 The SMD LEDs embedded within the printed metal represent the lights inside houses, simulating the glow coming out from people's homes.
 Meanwhile, the liquid LED strips aim to replicate the effect of strong artificial lights commonly seen in urban environments, such as street lamps or floodlights."

 <div class="gallery" style="    margin-top:100px;">